aws/aws-fpga/hdk/docs/clspec_013.md

 e)  A range of 32-bit addressable registers

-The Management PF is persistent throughput the life of the instance, and it will not be reset or cleared (even during the AFI attach/detach process).
+The Management PF is persistent throughout the lifetime of the instance, and it will not be reset or cleared (even during the AFI attach/detach process).